November 3, 2020

 The way Deno improves security over Node JS is simple.
 By default, Deno won’t let a program access disk, network subprocesses, or environmental variables.
 Another security improvement by Deno is that it always dies on uncaught errors, unlike Node js, which will allow execution to proceed after uncaught errors with results that may not be predictable.

-In Node JS, you load common JS modules using the require keyword and they all standard and third party alike, implicitly come from npmjs.com.
+In Node JS, you load common JS modules using the required keyword and they all standard and third party alike, implicitly come from npmjs.com.
 In Deno, you can load ES modules using the import keyword and explicitly state the URL.

 At this point, Deno is a reasonable and fun environment to use for building small private scripting projects in TypeScript.
 According to Dahl, Deno will never really affects the success of Node JS.